komal682/DeathStarBench/README.md

 ## Overview

 This project centers on implementing and evaluating a microservices-based social network platform.
-The system enables key functionalities such as user registration, creating posts, and viewing timelines[cite: 891].
-The core of this project is a detailed performance assessment using Jaeger for distributed tracing, `wrk2` for workload simulation, and a full monitoring stack including Prometheus and Grafana[cite: 892].
+The system enables key functionalities such as user registration, creating posts, and viewing timelines.
+The core of this project is a detailed performance assessment using Jaeger for distributed tracing, `wrk2` for workload simulation, and a full monitoring stack including Prometheus and Grafana.

 ## Project Goal

-Social networks demand highly scalable and fault-tolerant architectures[cite: 894].
-This project's primary objective is to gain hands-on experience in profiling and deploying microservices to address these challenges[cite: 896].
+Social networks demand highly scalable and fault-tolerant architectures.
+This project's primary objective is to gain hands-on experience in profiling and deploying microservices to address these challenges.

 The specific goals are:
-* **Deploy:** Start and run all social-network microservices within Docker containers[cite: 60].
+* **Deploy:** Start and run all social-network microservices within Docker containers.
-* **Load Testing:** Run a realistic read/write workload with `wrk2` to test the system's performance under different conditions[cite: 61, 899].
+* **Load Testing:** Run a realistic read/write workload with `wrk2` to test the system's performance under different conditions.
-* **Tracing & Monitoring:** Use Jaeger for distributed tracing and a full monitoring stack to observe system behavior and collect metrics[cite: 62, 912].
+* **Tracing & Monitoring:** Use Jaeger for distributed tracing and a full monitoring stack to observe system behavior and collect metrics.
-* **Bottleneck Identification:** Analyze trace and performance data to find hotspots, latency sources, and recommend optimizations[cite: 63, 900].
+* **Bottleneck Identification:** Analyze trace and performance data to find hotspots, latency sources, and recommend optimizations.

 ## Architecture Overview

-The Social Network is composed of multiple microservices that communicate using **Thrift RPCs**[cite: 907].
+The Social Network is composed of multiple microservices that communicate using **Thrift RPCs**.

 ### Application Services
 * **User Service**: Handles user authentication and management.